-Well, sorry to add to your workload, but you really do need to make time to talk to your customers and prospects regularly otherwise how will they know you matter to them?
+Sorry to add to your workload but you really do need to make time to talk to your customers and prospects regularly otherwise how will they know you matter to them?

 Just wait until you need more customers – any lack of communication suddenly becomes part of (if not the) problem.
 You realise too late that people don’t know who you are and what you do.
-You’ve been relying upon referrals to fill your order book, and when that route to customers starts to fail or drop off, there’s a massive scramble to setting up lead generation services.
-And then you’ll realise why it’s so important to tell people that you matter.
+You’ve been relying upon referrals to fill your order book, and when that route to customers starts to fail or drop off, there’s a massive scramble into Operation Lead Generation Marketing.
+And then you’ll realise why it’s so important to tell people why you matter (maybe even that you exist).

 There are 5 ways of looking at this: